questcollector/autogen-kubernetes/README.md

 This project includes code from the microsoft/autogen project (licensed under the MIT License),

-with modifications made by kiyoung you(questcollector), See the LICENSE file for details
+with modifications made by kiyoung you(questcollector), See the [LICENSE-CODE](python/packages/autogen-kubernetes/LICENSE-CODE) file for details

 ### Third-Party Dependencies